Rheinhauss/dr_checker_4_linux/README.md

 Port to check Linux Kernel of "DR.CHECKER : A Soundy Vulnerability Detection Tool for Linux Kernel Drivers" (https://github.com/ucsb-seclab/dr_checker) also to newer Clang/LLVM (original was Clang/LLVM 3.8)

+> Abstract
+>
+> While kernel drivers have long been know to poses huge security risks, due to their privileged access and lower code quality, bug-finding tools for drivers are still greatly lacking both in quantity and effectiveness.
+This is because the pointer-heavy code in these drivers present some of the hardest challenges to static analysis, and their tight coupling with the hardware make dynamic analysis infeasible in most cases.
+In this work, we present DR. CHECKER, a soundy (i.e., mostly sound) bug-finding tool for Linux kernel drivers that is based on well-known program analysis techniques.
+We are able to overcome many of the inherent limitations of static analysis by scoping our analysis to only the most bug-prone parts of the kernel (i.e., the drivers), and by only sacrificing soundness in very few cases to ensure that our technique is both scalable and precise.
+DR. CHECKER is a fully-automated static analysis tool capable of performing general bug finding using both pointer and taint analyses that are flow-sensitive, context-sensitive, and fieldsensitive on kernel drivers.
+To demonstrate the scalability and efficacy of DR.CHECKER, we analyzed the drivers of nine production Linux kernels (3.1 million LOC), where it correctly identified 158 critical zero-day bugs with an overall precision of 78%.

 Results for Linux 5.3.1

 Results for Linux 5.13.9 (current stable are in progress)